 Dangerous aspect: Contains a wide range of extremely dangerous animals

 Unsurprisingly, the Amazon River features on this list of the world’s most dangerous rivers.
 It is usually considered to be the second-largest river in the world after the Nile River, but when one accounts for volume, it is the largest by far.
 The river is filled with dangers, such as bull sharks, anacondas, and black caiman crocodiles.
-The latter and grow up to 16 feet in length and has no known predators.
+The latter grows up to 16 feet in length and has no known predators.

 Location: North America